Skip to main content

 Creating the centerpiece

-Begin by taking your floral, and wire cutters.
-Use your wire cutters to cut your floral, and pinecones.
-When cutting you will want to leave some of the stems.
-Once you have your floral cut, start adding them to your foam block.
+Begin by taking your floral and wire cutters.
+Use your wire cutters to cut your floral and pinecones.
+When cutting, you will want to leave some of the stems.
+Once you have your floral cut, start adding it to your foam block.

 Faux floral in foam block